WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 Leaving the diorama by any other means is impossible.

+# The Brass Plaques

+Two weathered brass plaques are fixed beside the miniature village.

+## The Citizens Rule

+> Those who tread near streets become its people.
+>
+> Those who remain above may shape what lies below.
+>
+> When every soul survives the night, the way shall reveal itself.

 ## The Caretaker's Rule

-A weathered brass plaque is fixed beside the miniature village.

 > One may remain beyond the Tower and bear the Hand of the Caretaker.
 >